Ross Davidson (footballer, born 1989): Career

-Expected to join Rangers permanently in summer 2010, Davidson was hopeful of playing higher level football, but did however sign with Rangers.
+Expected to join Rangers permanently in summer 2010, Davidson was hopeful of playing higher-level football, but did however, sign with Rangers.
 Before the end of the season he switched clubs to Hednesford Town of the Southern League Premier Division.
 Following defeat in the play-off final to Salisbury City and a second-place finish in the 2010–11 season, Hednesford were moved to the Northern Premier League Premier Division.
-In summer 2011 he joined Northern Premier League Division One South club Kidsgrove Athletic.
+In summer 2011, he joined Northern Premier League Division One South club Kidsgrove Athletic.
 The club finished in 13th place in 2011–12.
 He switched to Leek Town in July 2012, before leaving Harrison Park and moving on to New Mills in December 2012.
 He joined Nantwich Town of the Northern Premier League Premier Division for the 2013–14 season.
 He later moved on to Witton Albion, making his debut on 25 March 2014.
-He played nine games in the 2013–14 season and scored two goals from sixteen games in the 2014–15 campaign.
+He played nine games in the 2013–14 season and scored two goals from 16 in the 2014–15 campaign.
 He returned to Kidsgrove Athletic in November 2014.
 The "Grove" finished 20th in the Northern Premier League Division One South in 2014–15, 15th in 2015–16, and 12th in 2016–17.
 He scored two goals in the 2016–17 season.
 Athletic finished 18th in the 2017–18 season.

 Davidson signed with Trafford in summer 2018.
 He scored two goals in twenty games during the 2018–19 season and featured 33 times in the 2019–20 season, which was abandoned due to the COVID-19 pandemic in the United Kingdom.
 He played nine games in the 2020–21 season, which was also abandoned.
 He rejoined Leek Town in January 2022, making his second debut for the club almost ten years after his first spell had ended.
 He featured 13 times in the second half of the 2021–22 season.
+He made 38 appearances in the 2022–23 season, including in the play-off semi-final defeat to Runcorn Linnets.
+He moved on to Clitheroe in November 2023.